F5BigDnsApp

 destination.ipv6Address Specifies the IPv6 address used by clients to resolve DNS queries.

-destination.port Specifies the service port used to resolve DNS queries.
-The default is 53.
+destination.port Specifies the virtual server port used to resolve DNS queries.
+The default is 53 for DNS virtual and 443 for DoH virtual.

 pool.members Specifies a list of endpoint DNS servers used to resolve DNS queries.